-- > Parents, (and, where requested, a representative or friend) - The pupil, if they are aged 17 or younger and it would be appropriate to their age and understanding (and, where requested, a representative or friend) - > The headteacher

-- > The pupil's social worker, if they have one - > The VSH, if the pupil is looked after
+- > Parents, (and, where requested, a representative or friend) - The pupil, if they are aged 17 or younger and it would be appropriate to their age and understanding (and, where requested, a representative or friend) - > The headteacher - > The pupil's social worker, if they have one - > The VSH, if the pupil is 'looked after' - A representative of the local authority

-The governing board will try to arrange the meeting within the statutory time limits set out above and must try to have it at a time that suits all relevant parties.
+The local governing body will try to arrange the meeting within the statutory time limits set out above and must try to have it at a time that suits all relevant parties.
 However, its decision will not be invalid simply on the grounds that it was not made within these time limits.

-The local governing body can either:
+The local governing body will either:

-- Decline to reinstate the pupil, or - Direct the reinstatement of the pupil immediately, or on a particular date (except in cases where the board cannot do this see earlier in this section)
+- > Decline to reinstate the pupil, or - Direct the reinstatement of the pupil immediately, or on a particular date (except in cases where the board cannot do this see earlier in this section)

-In reaching a decision, the local governing body should consider:
+In reaching a decision, the local governing body will consider:

-- Whether the decision to suspend or permanently exclude was lawful, reasonable, and procedurally fair - > Whether the headteacher followed their legal duties - > The welfare and safeguarding of the pupil and their peers - Any evidence that was presented to the governing board
+- > Whether the decision to suspend or permanently exclude was lawful, reasonable, and procedurally fair - > Whether the headteacher followed their legal duties - The welfare and safeguarding of the pupil and their peers - Any evidence that was presented to the governing board